Spring Profiles and @Profile

 </profiles>

-Its value will be used to replace the @spring.profiles.active@
+Its value will be used to replace the @spring.profiles.active@ placeholder in application.properties:

 spring.profiles.active=@spring.profiles.active@

-Now we need to enable resource filtering in pom.xml
+Now we need to enable resource filtering in pom.xml:

 <build><resources><resource><directory>src/main/resources</directory><filtering>true</filtering></resource></resources>...